-NetApp Turbocharges AI Innovation with Intelligent Data Infrastructure
+NetApp turbocharges AI innovation with intelligent data infrastructure

 NetApp delivers a unified approach to infrastructure and data management that eliminates data silos, brings enhanced performance and trusted data protection to customers’ AI turnkey solutions, and helps customers accelerate the time to results for their AI projects.

-To learn more about the NetApp offerings to support Gen AI visit: www.netapp.com/artificial-intelligence/
+To learn more about the NetApp offerings to support Gen AI, visit: https://www.netapp.com/artificial-intelligence/

 About NetApp